TaruDesigns/breadbot/README.md

 - Admin panel (based on FastAPI) -> In Progress, basic endpoints created
 - ~~Proper async inference with a "BreadBot is typing..." message for better UX~~ Done
 - Optimize inference models -> Planned
+- Breadstats! you can now compare your bread roundness stats to your peers

 # 3. Running it locally